tttgm/Data-Science-Portfolio/README.md

 ### Data Analysis Projects
 * [Titanic Passanger Dataset](https://github.com/tttgm/Data-Science-Portfolio/blob/master/Titanic%20Data%20Analysis.ipynb): Perform an analysis of the passengers onboard the Titanic, and which were the strongest factors in determining their fate. *Tools: Numpy, Pandas, Matplotlib*
-* [Open Street Map - Melbourne](address): The OpenStreetMap data for Melbourne, Australia was wrangled, investigated, and cleaned.
+* [Open Street Map - Melbourne](https://github.com/tttgm/Data-Science-Portfolio/blob/master/OpenStreetMap%20data%20Melbourne.ipynb): The OpenStreetMap data for Melbourne, Australia was wrangled, investigated, and cleaned.
 The data was relatively dirty, providing a good opportunity to practise wrangling.
-See: [a summary report](https://github.com/tttgm/Data-Science-Portfolio/blob/master/osm_report.ipynb), and the [full repo](). *Tools: ElementTree, SQLite*
+See: a summary [report](https://github.com/tttgm/Data-Science-Portfolio/blob/master/osm_report.ipynb), and the [full repo](https://github.com/tttgm/OSM-Data-Project). *Tools: ElementTree, regex, SQLite*

 ### Machine Learning Projects